lgw2/lgw2.github.io/_teaching/csci-112-summer-2021/syllabus.md

 location: "Bozeman, Montana"
 ---

+_Note, April 2021: this course webpage is under construction and may change._

 Catalog description: C Programming knowledge.
 Introduces imperative programming and the C standard library.
 Course covers pointers, memory management and structure. *Note: I am currently planning to follow the Spring 2021 CSCI 112